rfbproto/rfbproto/rfbproto.rst

     All messages preceeding this one must have finished processing and taken effect before the response is sent.

+    Messages following this one are unaffected and may be processed in any order the protocol permits, even before the response is sent.

 **BlockAfter**
     All messages following this one must not start processing until the response is sent.

+    Messages preceeding this one are unaffected and may be processed in any order the protocol permits, even being delayed until after the response is sent.

 **SyncNext**
-    The message following this one must be executed in an atomic manner so that anything preceeding the fence response **must not** be affected by the message, and anything following the fence response *must* be affected by the message.
-The primary purpose of this synchronisation is to allow safe usage of stream altering commands such as `SetPixelFormat`_.
+    The message following this one must be executed in an atomic manner so that anything preceeding the fence response **must not** be affected by the message, and anything following the fence response **must** be affected by the message.

-    If **BlockAfter** is set then that synchronisation must be relaxed to allow processing of the following message.
-Any message after that will still be affected by both flags though.
+    Anything unaffected by the following message can be sent at any time the protocol permits.

+    The primary purpose of this synchronisation is to allow safe usage of stream altering commands such as `SetPixelFormat`_, which would impose strict ordering on `FramebufferUpdate`_ messages even with asynchrounous extensions such as the
+    `ContinuousUpdates Pseudo-encoding`_.

+    If **BlockAfter** is also set then the interaction between the two flags can be ambiguous.
+In this case we relax the requirement for **BlockAfter** and allow the following message (the one made atomic by **SyncNext**) to be processed before a response is sent.
+All messages after that first one are still subjected to the semantics of **BlockAfter** however.
+The behaviour will be similar to the following series of messages:

+        1. *ClientFence* with **SyncNext**
+        2. *message made atomic*
+        3. *ClientFence* with **BlockAfter**

 **Request**
     Indicates that this is a new request and that a response is